fhiso/sources-and-citations/citation-elements.md

 the application *must* tag the *string* with the *language tag* `und`.

-{.note}  This case only applies if the *string* was previously tagged with the `xsd:string` or `rdfs:Resource` *datatypes*, which this standard discourages when the data is indeed language-tagged.
+{.note}  This case only applies if the *string* was previously tagged with the `xsd:string` *datatype*, which this standard discourages when the data is indeed language-tagged.

 ## Layered citations